minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-In their most basic specification, both @lpm and @logit include the entire sample of representatives who voted more than once on the set of the six roll call votes, without discriminating based on voting behaviour.
+In their most basic specification, both @lpm and @logit include the entire sample of representatives who voted more than once on the set of the six roll call votes, without discriminating based on voting behavior.
 When moving from most generous to the strictest models, the main difference between the two models is that in the LPM model, both legislator and year fixed effects are used, whereas in the conditional logit model, specified by #cite(<stratmann-2002>, form: "prose"), only legislator fixed effects are used.

-Using these models as a base, I explored different ways of measuring the relationship between voting behaviour and contributions.
+Using these models as a base, I explored different ways of measuring the relationship between voting behavior and contributions.
 One variation is to isolate each vote and include all time-relevant contributions from previous votes and those from the current vote, see @lpm-per-vote in the appendix for these results.
 This tests the assumptions made in @contribs-choice, and takes